socialsky-io/open-design-sdk/octopus-reader/README.md

 Lookup methods can either:

-- **query the immediate layer level** of its context (file – root layers of all artboards; artboard – root layers of the artboard; layer – first-level nested layers in the layer); such methods are prefixed with `get`.
+- **query the immediate layer level** of its context (design – root layers of all artboards; artboard – root layers of the artboard; layer – first-level nested layers in the layer); such methods are prefixed with `get`.
-- **query any number of nesting levels** within its context (file – all layers from all artboards; artboard – all layers in the artboard; layer – all layers nested in the layer); such methods are prefixed with `find` and accept selectors; the depth can also be limited to a specific number of levels.
+- **query any number of nesting levels** within its context (design – all layers from all artboards; artboard – all layers in the artboard; layer – all layers nested in the layer); such methods are prefixed with `find` and accept selectors; the depth can also be limited to a specific number of levels.

 ```typescript
 artboard.getLayerById('id')